chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/wedding_mantra.md

 I proceeded to sketch Wireframes.
 I started with Paper Wireframes for the main interfaces that show a complete User Flow.
 The main goal in this stage was to create easy and quick iterations of the Design for a simple User Flow.

-Taking the time to draft iterations of each screen of the app on paper ensured that the elements that made it to Digital Wireframes would be well-suited to address User Pain Points.
+Taking the time to draft iterations of each screen of the App on paper ensured that the elements that made it to Digital Wireframes would be well-suited to address User Pain Points.

 ![This is an image](../img_repo/WM.IMG.13.1.png){:width="800" height="400" loading="lazy"}